- When you are searching for a business computer, consider features such as the type of processor, RAM, hard drive storage and more.

 A powerful and reliable business computer can be your most important productivity tool.
-There are many options for a computer – some less expensive than others.
-But without properly researching and choosing a high-quality device, applications will run slowly, your computer may crash and your employees' productivity and efficiency can suffer.
-As you look for a business computer, here are a few features and specifications you should consider.
+There are many options for a computer – some are less expensive than others.
+But without properly researching and choosing a high-quality device, applications will run slowly, your computer may crash, and your employees' productivity and efficiency can suffer.
+As you look for a business computer, here are a few features and specifications to consider.

 The processor is critical to your computer's performance.
 The processor is what allows you to run and utilize multiple applications simultaneously.
 Not all processors are created equal.
 First look at the number of cores.

 A single core's job is to send all the data to the processor.
 If the processor features multiple cores, each core is responsible for different computing tasks, instead of handling the entire system.
 This allows for a faster and more smooth computer experience.
 Additionally, a processor's cache is memory available for the processor's temporary storage.
 The more cache that is available, the more files the processor can quickly retrieve.